jcawley5/architecture-center/docs/ref-arch/RA0009/readme.md

 ---

 <!-- Add the 'why?' for this architecture.
 Why do we have it?
 What is its purpose -->

-## Establish a central inbox with SAP Task Center

 SAP Task Center enables integration with SAP applications to provide a single entry point for end users to access all their assigned tasks.
 The tasks can be accessed by end users through the SAP Task Center UI clients.